Therealchainman/archive-cp/algorithms/strongly_connected_components.md

     dfs(i)
 ```

+## Computing the number of SCCs and determining which component each node is belongs

 This implementation is computing the number of strongly connected components.
 And also the id of each node in the scc.

 ```py